adaltas/node-nikita/src/ldap/acl.coffee.md

 *   `log`
     Function called with a log related messages.
 *   `acl`
-    In case of multiple acls, regroup "before", "to" and "by" as an array.
+    In case of multiple acls, regroup "place_before", "to" and "by" as an array.

 ## Example